David Ives: Musical theatre

 In the early 1990s Ives started working in musical theatre, writing the libretto for an opera based on Frances Hodgson Burnett's The Secret Garden (music by Greg Pliska).
 It premiered in Philadelphia in 1991 at the Pennsylvania Opera Theater.

 He then became a regular adapter for the New York City Center Encores! series of American musicals in concert, starting with Out Of This World in 1995, Du Barry Was A Lady in 1996, and working on two or three a year until 2012.
 As of 2013, Ives ended his writing for Encores!, saying "I've very happily done 33 adaptations for Encores!
 But there comes a time when it's time for someone else to have that pleasure, especially given how full my platter is these days."
 His Encores! adaptation of Wonderful Town moved to Broadway's Al Hirschfeld Theatre in 2003, directed by Kathleen Marshall.

 He adapted David Copperfield's magic show, Dreams and Nightmares, which premiered on Broadway at the Martin Beck Theatre in December 1996.
 He also adapted Cole Porter's Jubilee (1998) and Rodgers and Hammerstein's South Pacific (with Reba McEntire) for concert performances at Carnegie Hall, as well as My Fair Lady for a staged concert at Avery Fisher Hall in New York in 2007.

 He helped to rework the book for the Broadway version of the musical Dance of the Vampires, with book, music and lyrics by Jim Steinman and original German book and lyrics by Michael Kunze.
 The musical opened on Broadway in October 2002 in previews, and closed in January 2003 after 56 performances.
 He co-wrote the book for Irving Berlin's White Christmas, which premiered in San Francisco in 2004 and then went on to tour across the United States.
 It had a limited engagement on Broadway from November 2008 to January 2009, and also from November 2009 to January 2010.

-He was collaborating with Stephen Sondheim on a new untitled musical based on two of the films of Luis Buñuel.
-It was set to premiere in 2017.
-On April 27th 2021, Sondheim announced the show was no longer in development.

-On September 15th, 2021 while appearing on The Late Show with Stephen Colbert, Stephen Sondheim announced that he was working on a new musical called Square One in collaboration with David Ives.
-The same day, Nathan Lane revealed that he and Bernadette Peters were involved in a reading of this new work.
+Ives began collaborating with Stephen Sondheim on a new untitled musical based on two films by Luis Buñuel, initially set to premiere in 2017.
+Development on the show faltered, but during a September 15, 2021 appearance on The Late Show with Stephen Colbert, Sondheim announced he was working on a new musical called Square One in collaboration with David Ives.
+Nathan Lane and Bernadette Peters were involved in a reading of the new work.
+Renamed as Here We Are, the musical collaboration inspired by The Discreet Charm of the Bourgeoisie and The Exterminating Angel would have a limited engagement world premiere in September 2023, running through January 2024 at The Shed.